PHoogestraat/Where-Did-My-Bike-Go-/README.md

 ![model_data_set.png](IMAGES/model_data_set.png)

+Data over a five year period was evaluated.
 CRIME, weather description (Description) and District data were transformed employing one-hot encoding.
 Districts was selected as the output variable.
 An initial random forest model was applied to identify key features.
 Final features were determined by this data.

 |Rank|Signifigance|Feature|